AckeeCZ/nodejs-cookbook/Architecture.md

 The instances are called _containers_.
 You can create i.e. container with MySQL, Tomcat, Node.js...
 And to run any of these technologies, you just run one-line command, because fully working images already exist in public repositories.

 __Deployment?
 No problem anymore!__
 When new version of application comes into play, you just create new container.
-After it succesfully load, you just stop the old one.
-The end-user does not see nothing, reverse proxy just routes new connection to new container.
+After it succesfully loads, you just stop the old one.
+The end-user does not see anything, reverse proxy just routes new connection to new container.
 Where no connection to the old container exist, you remove it.
 No downtime with minimum set-up time.

 ### Cost